A lower bound of the crossing number of composite knots: Maximal sphere systems and -surgery

-It is a basic fact that a sphere embedded in $S^3$ is $2$-sided and it bounds a $3$-ball on each side.
-Hence the complement of the interior of $M$ in $S^3$ is a union of $3$-balls.
-Up to isotopy, we can assume that the $3$-balls are very small tetrahedrons, and $A$ consists of polygonal arcs, whose edges are relatively much longer than the edges of the tetrahedrons.
-Then it is not hard to see that a simple pair in $S^3$ is isotopic to one of the manifold pairs shown in Figure~\ref{fig:simple pair}, where the number of small spheres can be any positive integer and $A$ lies in a straight line.
+It is a basic fact that a 2-sphere embedded in $S^3$ is 2-sided and bounds a 3-ball on each side.
+Hence the complement of the interior of $M$ in $S^3$ is a union of some 3-balls.
+Up to isotopy, we can assume that the 3-balls are small tetrahedra, and $A$ consists of polygonal arcs whose edges are relatively much longer than those edges of the tetrahedra.
+Then it is easy to see that a simple pair in $S^3$ is isotopic to one of the manifold pairs shown in Figure~\ref{fig:simple pair}, where the number of small spheres can be any positive integer and $A$ lies in a straight line.

-Let $K=K_1\#\cdots\#K_n$ be a connected sum of oriented nontrivial prime knots in $S^3$, where $n>1$.
-By the definition of connected sum, we can find $n-1$ spheres in $S^3$, which are pairwise disjoint, and each of them intersects $K$ in two points.
-So if we cut $S^3$ along them, we can get $n$ pairs $(M_i,A_i)$, $1\leq i\leq n$, where $A_i=K\cap M_i$.
-By induction, we see that essentially $\widehat{A}_i$ is one of $K_1,\ldots,K_n$, say $K_i$, so $(M_i,A_i)$ is not simple.
-Because $K_i$ is prime, if there is another sphere lying in the interior of $M_i$ and meeting $A_i$ transversely in two points, it must cut off a simple pair.
+Let $K=K_1\#\cdots\#K_n$ be the connected sum of oriented nontrivial prime knots $K_1,\ldots,K_n$ in $S^3$, where $n>1$.
+By the definition of connected sum, we have $n-1$ pairwise disjoint 2-spheres in $S^3$, where each of the spheres intersects $K$ in exactly two points.
+So by cutting $S^3$ along the spheres, we have pairs $(M_i,A_i)$, $1\leq i\leq n$, where $A_i=K\cap M_i$.
+We can assume that $\widehat{A}_i$ is equivalent to $K_i$.
+Then since $K_i$ is nontrivial and prime, $(M_i,A_i)$ is not simple, and if there is another 2-sphere lying in the interior of $M_i$ and intersecting $A_i$ transversely in two points, it must cut off a simple pair.
+So we give the following definition.

 \begin{definition} Let $\mathcal{S}=\{S_1,\ldots,S_m\}$ be a collection of pairwise disjoint spheres in $S^3$ so that each $S_j$ intersects $K$ transversely in two points.
 By cutting $S^3$ along the spheres there are pairs $(M_i,A_i)$, $1\leq i\leq m+1$.
-If each $(M_i,A_i)$ is nonsimple, and each properly embedded sphere in $M_i$ that meets $A_i$ transversely in two points cuts off a simple pair, then $\mathcal{S}$ is called a {\it maximal sphere system} of $K$. \end{definition}
+If each $(M_i,A_i)$ is nonsimple, and any properly embedded sphere in $M_i$ that meets $A_i$ transversely in two points cuts off a simple pair, then we call $\mathcal{S}$ a {\it maximal sphere system} of $K$. \end{definition}